-- Sautee until vegetables are soft, stirring often not to burn.
+- Add onion and red pepper and cook until soft, stirring often not to burn, for about 5-6 minutes.
 Add minced garlic and cook for another 1-2 minutes, stirring often.

-- Add chillies, cumin and paprika to onion mixture stirring to ensure the vegetables are coated with spices.
+- Add cumin, paprika, chillies, salt and pepper, and stir to ensure the vegetables are coated with spices.
 Cook for another 1 minute until fragrant.

-- Once the eggs are all cracked into the mixture, transfer the skillet to the oven for about 10 minutes until eggs are cooked.
-If you like runny eggs, keep an eye on the oven, and about 7 minutes should do the trick.
+- Once the eggs are all cracked into the mixture, transfer the skillet to the oven for about 7-10 minutes until eggs are cooked to your liking.

 - Once cooked, removed from the oven, top with crumbled cheese, cilantro and serve with a side of crusty bread.